 Are dental implants painful?

 During the procedure for dental implants patients should not feel any pain due to sedation and anesthetic.
-After the procedure it is common for patients to feel dull achy pain.
+After the procedure, it is common for patients to feel dull achy pain.
 OTC medication can be used to alleviate this.
 Pain should not last long, as your body tends to heal quickly in the mouth.

 Can missing teeth cause bone loss?

-Missing teeth can cause bone loss, specifically in the area surrounding it.
-Jawbone and teeth are preserved by surrounding bone structure.
-When a tooth is missing structure is lost causing further bone loss, tooth shifting, and overall bone deterioration.
+Missing teeth can cause bone loss, specifically in the area surrounding.
+The jawbone and teeth are preserved by surrounding bone structure.
+When a tooth is missing structure is lost it can cause further bone loss, tooth shifting, and overall bone deterioration.
 We recommend replacing missing teeth as soon as possible, to prevent any potential future issues.

 Replace Missing Teeth Today

 Learn more about your options for replacing missing teeth.
 Request an appointment with Dr. Yalamanchili and Dr. Sethi on our website.
 You can also call Elevate Dental Implant Center’s Hanover, Maryland dental office for care today at 410-205-4997.